-How much retouching is needed to create a stunning photo?26 March 2018
+How much retouching is needed to create a stunning photo?14 March 2020

 How much retouching is needed on an image?
 Before starting your airbrushing, read the photo retouching instructions sent by the client.
 Sometimes I get emails from photo retouchers asking for work, one even suggested I replace myself as the retoucher with him.
 The reason he gave me was that he is a far better photo retoucher than me.
 What he had done to prove this to me is download one of my portrait retouch examples and airbrushed it himself.
 The results were really interesting.
 He had completely transformed the girl in the photo to a “cartoon like” thing of beauty!

 In many cases I find certain photo retouchers have only one setting that they apply, and that is a full airbrush.
 In his case, he had not even bothered to read my description I had put with my example photo retouch.
-It was that it was a headshot photo retouch, Ben from DC Eventphoto had asked for a very subtle removal of spots and blemishes and very light and almost noticeable tidy up of the crows feet around the eyes.
+It was a photo from a USA based corporate and event photographer.
+He had asked for a very subtle removal blemishes and a tidy up of the background in the photo.

 Needless to say I did not hire the retoucher.
 To sum it up: always read the photo retouching instructions, it is also easier to retouch a photo a bit more (further reduce wrinkles for example), than to start all over.
 Quite often I also get photo retouching work from clients who are really disappointed with the previous retouch results.
 Once again when I check their before and after images that have been done for them by another photo retoucher, it is quite easy to see that the photos have been over retouched and to top it off, the vibrance and saturation has been pushed to an unrealistic level.
 Always ask yourself “how much retouching has the client asked for”.